List of Video Game High School episodes: Series overview

-List of episodes
+Episodes

 Season 1 (2012)

 Season 1 episodes were released once a week, from May 11 to July 5, 2012.
 Each episode was first released on the Rocket Jump website, and a week later the same episode was re-released on the YouTube channel "freddiew."
 This was done in an effort to attract more visitors to the studio's official website.
 People who pledged $20 or more to the project's Kickstarter received HD digital downloads of each episode as they came out, as well as an HD download of the complete season.
 Those who pledged $25 or more received an exclusive DVD of the series with limited edition cover art, signed by cast and crew, and those who pledged $30 or more received an exclusive Blu-ray version.